theupdateframework/taps/tap4.md

 All targets files would be stored under the "targets" directory.
 Targets downloaded from any repository would be written to this directory.

-The following directory layout would apply to the trust pinning file example:
+The following directory layout would apply to the repository assignments file
+example:

 ```
 -metadata
--└── pinned.json       // the trust pinning file
+-└── assignments.json     // the repository assignments file
 -└── Django             // repository name
 -    └── current
--        ├── root.json // minimum requirement; see TAP 5 for details
+-        ├── root.json  // minimum requirement
 -        └── timestamp.json
 -        ├── snapshot.json
 -        ├── targets.json
--        └── ...       // see the layout of delegations on the repository
+-        └── ...        // see layout of targets delegations on repository
 -    └── previous
--└── Flask/current
--└── Flask/previous
--└── NumPy/current
--└── NumPy/previous
 -└── PyPI/current
 -└── PyPI/previous
 -targets